 Flat rate shipping prices are the costs paid by customers to ship packages in flat rate boxes.
 These prices vary based on company, and tend to be more expensive with companies offering premium services.
 Each major eCommerce shipping carrier also offers faster flat rate shipping for greater costs.

-The flat rate shipping price you use depends on your products, how fast you need them delivered, and which shipping company you work with.
-To simplify your research, we broke down common flat rate shipping prices by provider:
+The flat rate price you use depends on your products, how fast you need them delivered, and which shipping company you work with.
+To simplify your research, we broke down common flat rate prices by postal service provider:

 - Small flat rate box: $7.90 for commercial, $8.45 for private